 Cilantro Lime Chicken

-- 2 lbs chicken breasts or thighs, boneless & skinless
+- 2 pounds chicken breasts or chicken thighs boneless & skinless

 - 1 bunch cilantro

 - 4 limes juice of